ariutta/jupyterWith-demo/README.md

 ## Install

 First install direnv.
-Then `cd` to this directory and allow direnv.
+Then `cd` to this directory and run `direnv allow`.

 ## Use